Skip to main content

 Cybercriminals typically target executives to gain access to proprietary and sensitive corporate data.
 These attacks can compromise corporate strategy, disrupt operations, tarnish reputations, and cost millions — even billions — to remediate.

-Consider the 2020 attack on an Oklahoma software company that provides system management tools to more than 30,000 public and private companies — including United States federal agencies.
+Consider an attack on an Oklahoma software company that provides system management tools to more than 30,000 public and private companies — including United States federal agencies.
 Attackers, believed to be associated with Russian espionage operations, inserted malicious code into the provider’s system.
-This code targeted the program updates that the company regularly sends its customers.
+This code targeted the updates that the company regularly sends its customers.
 Therefore, the attackers accessed not just company information, but information stored in client organizations.
 More than 18,000 clients installed the malicious updates.[7]
 Among organizations affected were the United States departments of Homeland Security, State, and Commerce.

 Credential theft — caused by phishing, malware, or other attacks that enable criminals to obtain an executive’s login — is believed to have been a key component of the attack.[8]
 Remediation costs for the software company and its clients are estimated to be more than $100 billion.[9]

 Social engineering attacks

-These ploys exploit social mores and the workplace hierarchy to induce employees to hand over sensitive information or inadvertently grant access to corporate systems.
+These ploys exploit social mores and the workplace hierarchy to induce employees to hand over sensitive information or grant access to corporate systems.

 A social engineering deception can be run via text, instant messages, or email.
 Email deceptions are called “business email compromise” (BEC) attacks.
 They are a type of phishing, spear phishing, or whaling attack. (“Spear phishing” and “whaling” are specific types of phishing attacks that target the accounts of high-profile individuals, often using very specific information about the VIP to convince email recipients of the sender’s authenticity.)